OAI/Talks-and-Workshops/APIStrat-Workshop-2018/README.md

 # OpenAPI Workshop Content

-This project has content for the following OpenAPI Workshop at the 2018 Open Source Summit North America.
+This project has content for the following OpenAPI Workshop at the 2018 APIStrat.

 Source files are in OpenAPI 3.0 format.